tumpio/requestcontrol/_locales/en/manual.rst

 Both methods may be used together.
 Redirect instructions will be parsed and applied first to the request URL before parameter expansion.

+Parameter expansion may also be used within a redirect instruction allowing to create redirect instructions based on the original request's URL.

 Parameter expansion
 ~~~~~~~~~~~~~~~~~~~